TSMC: History

+In May 2026, TSMC announced plans to sell up to 152 million shares in Vanguard International Semiconductor (VIS) through block trade to institutional investors.
+The company stated that the sale would reduce its ownership in VIS from approximately 27.1% to about 19% on a fully diluted basis.
+TSMC said the transaction was intended to allow it to concentrate resources on its core business operations and added that it did not intend to sell additional VIS shares in the near future.
+The company also stated that the sale would not affect its strategic collaborations with VIS, including outsourcing interposer production and licensing gallium nitride (GaN) technology.

+In July 2026, Reuters reported that TSMC posted a 77% year-on-year increase in second-quarter profit to a record NT$706.6 billion (US$22 billion), exceeding analysts' expectations.
+Reuters reported that the company raised its 2026 capital expenditure forecast to between US$60 billion and US$64 billion, compared with previous guidance of US$52billion to US$56 billion, citing continued strong demand for artificial intelligence chips.
+Reuters also reported that TSMC increased its forecast for full-year 2026 revenue growth to slightly more than 40% in U.S. dollar terms, up from its previous forecast of more than 30%.

 Patent dispute with GlobalFoundries

-On 26 August 2019, GlobalFoundries filed several patent infringement lawsuits against TSMC in the US and Germany claiming that TSMC's 7 nm, 10 nm, 12 nm, 16 nm, and 28 nm nodes infringed 16 of their patents.
+On 26 August 2019, GlobalFoundries filed several patent infringement lawsuits against TSMC in the US and Germany claiming that TSMC's 7 nm, 10 nm, 12 nm, 16 nm, and 28 nm nodes infringed 16 of its patents.
 GlobalFoundries named twenty defendants.
-TSMC said that they were confident that the allegations were baseless.
-On 1 October 2019, TSMC filed patent infringement lawsuits against GlobalFoundries in the US, Germany and Singapore, claiming that GlobalFoundries' 12 nm, 14 nm, 22 nm, 28 nm and 40 nm nodes infringed 25 of their patents.
-On 29 October 2019, TSMC and GlobalFoundries announced a resolution to the dispute, agreeing to a life-of-patents cross-license for all of their existing semiconductor patents and new patents for the next 10 years.
+TSMC said that it was confident that the allegations were baseless.
+On 1 October 2019, TSMC filed patent infringement lawsuits against GlobalFoundries in the US, Germany and Singapore, claiming that GlobalFoundries' 12 nm, 14 nm, 22 nm, 28 nm and 40 nm nodes infringed 25 of its patents.
+On 29 October 2019, TSMC and GlobalFoundries announced a resolution to the dispute, agreeing to a life-of-patents cross-licence for all of their existing semiconductor patents and new patents for the next 10 years.
+GlobalFoundries CEO Thomas Caulfield said the agreement "enables both of our companies to focus on innovation and to better serve our clients around the world".